NexPlayer/iOS-SDK/advanced.md

 - LOCAL
 - STREAM

-To handle subtitles from an arbitrary number of sources simultaneously, use thesourcevalue as a dictionary key and keep a dictionary of the current subtitles for each source.
+To handle subtitles from an arbitrary number of sources simultaneously, use the source value as a dictionary key and keep a dictionary of the current subtitles for each source.
 Then concatenate these when updating the display.

 > **A note about Encoding**